Cryptkeeper/fseq-file-format/README.md

 While effectively useless, the [fpp](https://github.com/FalconChristmas/fpp) implementation seems to support zero length variables.
 However when reading it skips forward 4 bytes, ignoring the `Code` field and resulting in a variable named "NULNUL" (`[0x00, 0x00]`).

+The `Data` field may be null terminated depending on the encoding program.
+If your programming language does not null terminate its strings, your `Data` array should instead be `[Data Length - 4 - 1]uint8`.

 ##### Common Variable Codes
 | Bytes | Code | Name | Description |
 | --- | --- | --- | --- |